aakarshgoel96/Vehicle_Damage_Detection/README.md

 ## Data Structure

-The expected data structure is as follows:
+The expected data structure is as follows for yolov8 format

 ```
 /path/to/your/data/